scottjehl/picturefill/CONTRIBUTING.md

 ### Issue Discussion

 General Picturefill discussion takes place in Slack, at [http://picturefill.slack.com](http://picturefill.slack.com).
 To join, send an email to `picturefill` at `ricg.io`.
-Discussion of issues pretaining to the responsive images specifications takes place in the [RICG IRC channel](irc://irc.w3.org:6665/#respimg) and [issue tracker](https://github.com/responsiveimagescg/picture-element/issues/).
+Discussion of issues pertaining to the responsive images specifications takes place in the [RICG IRC channel](irc://irc.w3.org:6665/#respimg) and [issue tracker](https://github.com/responsiveimagescg/picture-element/issues/).

 You can connect to the Picturefill Slack channel [via IRC](https://slack.zendesk.com/hc/en-us/articles/201727913-Connecting-to-Slack-over-IRC-and-XMPP) (SSL enabled).